sous-chefs/mingw/README.md

 #### Actions
 - `:install` - Installs a mingw package from sourceforge using mingw-get.exe.
+- `:remove` - Uninstalls a mingw package.
+- `:upgrade` - Upgrades a mingw package (even to a lower version).

 #### Parameters
 - `package` - A mingw-get package (or meta-package) to fetch and install.